renaschweizer/congen-gatk/README.md

 Task: What percent of reads were retained for R1 and R2 in S144?
 <details>
-  We can use the 'more' command for both report files to see that 98.9% of R1 reads were kept, and 98.1% of R2 reads were kept.
+  We can use the 'more' command for both report files to see that 97% to 98% of R1/R2 basepairs were kept.
 </details>

 If we want, we can run these trimmed fastq files back through FASTQC to check that the quality is higher and the adapter sequences have been removed.